Table of Contents

 Building a data-driven organization is not a one-step solution, and requires more than just data and technology.
 It also requires a solid organizational foundation and an understanding of data-driven culture.

 This article discusses how to build a data-driven organization by highlighting what is— and what is not—part of a data-driven culture.
-In this article, we’ll explore culture in relation to analytics maturity, data literacy, and data leadership.
+In this article, I’ll discuss culture in relation to analytics maturity, data literacy, and data leadership.

 The challenges to creating a data-driven organization are not only technical, but are issues of mindset.
 Making data-driven decisions seem normal and automatic to your employees is difficult, which is why you should first build the pillars of a data-driven culture.
 The culture of your organization influences who has access to data, what data can be shared, and how much investment is made into people and tools.